microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/aks/aks_mssql_mi_arm_template/_index.md

     ![Screenshot showing additional Azure resources in the resource group](./28.png)

 - As part of the automation, Azure Data Studio is installed along with the _Azure Data CLI_, _Azure CLI_, _Azure Arc_ and the _PostgreSQL_ extensions.
-Using the Desktop shortcut created for you, open Azure Data Studio and click the Extensions settings to see both extensions.
+Using the Desktop shortcut created for you, open Azure Data Studio and click the Extensions settings to see the installed extensions.

   ![Screenshot showing Azure Data Studio shortcut](./29.png)